macbook pro displaying group of people

 Higher Salary

 According to the Bureau of Labor Statistics, the national median salary for registered nurses is $73,300.
 Healthcare settings vary widely across the country, and this figure encompasses them all.
-Washington (the state with the highest average salary) has a BSN-prepared nurse who earns nearly $94,000, while Hawaii (10th highest average salary) has a BSN-prepared nurse who makes almost $77,000.
+Washington (the state with the highest average salary) has a BSN-prepared nurse earning nearly $94,000, while Hawaii (the 10th highest average salary) has a BSN-prepared nurse earning almost $77,000.

 Baccalaureate-educated nurses advance in their careers to take on other positions.
 Nursing professionals can work at hospitals, ambulatory care centers, physician offices, schools, community clinics, and nursing homes.
 The BSN is becoming increasingly important as a point of contact between patients and physicians.